Subnetting – Folding the Paper

 4. The number of ‘folds’ equals the number of host bits you need to borrow

-5. Determine the new mask by adding the number of borrowed bits to the default mask
+5. Determine the new mask by adding the number of borrowed bits to the given mask

 6. Identify the ‘interesting octet,’ the one where the numbers will be incrementing